krharney/actions/README.md

     };
     ```
-    The boilerplate code for each flow varies slightly, but all of the functions receive an event object as their first parameter, a read-only object containing all the inputs and context about this event.
+    The boilerplate code for each flow varies slightly, but all of the functions receive an event object as their first parameter, which is a read-only object containing all the inputs and context about this event.
 Some specific triggers also receive an API object.
 The operations in the API object depend on the event triggered.

     In this case, the API object for the Login flow has the `api.access.deny` method that blocks the user.

-1. Click the Deploy button in the upper right corner.
+1. Click the **Deploy** button in the upper right corner.

 Note that the Action is deployed, but it will not be executed until it has been added to a flow.
 It is not yet attached to the Login trigger, so even if a user logs in, it will not run.

 ### Add the Action to a Flow
-1. Click "Back to flow" in the upper left corner.
+1. Click **Back to flow** in the upper left corner.
-2. In the right sidebar, under Add Action, select the Custom tab.
+2. In the right sidebar, under **Add Action**, select the **Custom** tab.
 3. Drag the **Block Users** Action into the flow.
 ![add action to flow](add-to-flow.png)
-4. Click Apply.
+4. Click **Apply**.

 Now the Action is active and will affect all subsequent logins.
 In the next section, you can try it out.

 ### Check that the Action is working
 1. Navigate to **Getting Started** in the sidebar of the Dashboard.
-2. Scroll down to the section that says "Try your Login box" and click "Try it out".
+2. Scroll down to the section that says "Try your Login box" and click **Try it out**.
 This shows you the default Auth0 Universal Login box.
 Without any customizations, this is what end users see when they navigate to your app.
 ![try your login box](try-your-login-box.png)

 Next, you will try logging in as each of your end users and see the results.